Curriculum

 Free Choice Courses

-If desired, you will have the opportunity to select from several various courses from EAMT or any other public university in Estonia.
+If desired, you will have the opportunity to select from several courses offered by EAMT or any other public university in Estonia.

 Learning Aims

-This module aims to support the objectives of the curriculum by providing students with the freedom to plan their studies according to their individual development needs, academic, intellectual, artistic and professional interests, and future career.
-This module allows students to gain additional knowledge in more narrow disciplines or subjects related to their field of study.
+This module aims to support the objectives of the programme by providing students with the freedom to plan their studies according to their individual developmental needs, academic, intellectual, and professional interests, and future career aspirations.
+It allows students to gain additional knowledge in specialised disciplines or subjects related to their field of study, fostering a tailored and personalised educational experience.

 Learning Outcomes